George Francis Davis: Business in New Zealand

 It was not until 1901 that Davis joined the family business.
 In 1903, his father bought out the other shareholders, and divided those shares equally between Davis and his elder brother Chris.
 In 1909, the company bought a rival manufacturer based at Woolston, a suburb of Christchurch, and George became the manager of the Woolston factory.

 When their father died in April 1913, the two brothers decided to expand into the production of gelatin.
 George went to England to learn the craft from some of his mother's family.
 In 1913, plant for the manufacture of gelatin was added to the Woolston factory.
 It was soon supplying not only New Zealand but also Australia and Canada.
 In 1915, the middle brother, Maurice, who had been working as a marine engineer, joined Davis at the Woolston factory.

-The mundane industry of gelatin and glue production, from animal skins, sinews, and bones, waste products of the meat industry, would make the Davis family's fortune.
+The industry of gelatin and glue production, from animal skins, sinews, and bones, waste products of the meat industry, would make the Davis family's fortune.